PROTECTED HEALTH INFORMATION

-1. Adhere to the plan of treatment or service established by your physician and to notify him/her of your participation in the Patient Management Program.
+- Adhere to the treatment plan or services made by your physician.
+Also, you should notify him or her of your participation in the Patient Management Program.

-9. Be available to receive medication deliveries and coordinate with the company during times you will be unavailable.
+- Be available to receive medication deliveries and coordinate with the company during times you will be available.

-12. Use medications according to instructions provided, for the purpose it was prescribed, and only for/on the individual to whom it was prescribed.
+- Use medications according to instructions provided, for the purpose it was prescribed, and only for/on the individual to whom

 The normal business number will direct you to a live operator for after-hours emergency questions or situations.
 A pharmacist will return your call 24 hours/7 days a week.
 You may leave a message for non-urgent matters or refill requests at the normal business number at any time by following designated prompts.